dragonth2022/Factorization-Algorithms/README.md

 Rational, Quadratic, and General Number Field Sieves are in the same family of factoring algorithms that uses Algebraic Number Theory.
 Each is a generalization/extension of the previous, with Rational Sieve being the easiest to understand (but the slowest) and General Number Field Sieve being the hardest (and also the fastest), involving a vast amount of graduate level mathematics.

 Quadratic Sieve lies somewhere in the middle.
-Due to differences in the amount of set-up required, it is the fastest algorithm for numbers with prime factors between 10^60 and 10^100, despite having a slightly higher complexity than the General Number Field Sieve.
+Due to differences in the amount of set-up required, it is the fastest algorithm for numbers with prime factors between 10^60 and 10^100, despite having a slightly higher time complexity than the General Number Field Sieve.

 To compare performance, I have also added a naive factorization algorithm, which simply tries to divide n by all integers less than sqrt(n).